Discover your top customer experience (CX) issues quickly

 I realize it’s more fun to focus on acquiring new customers.
 It’s satisfying to see those acquisition metrics rise as you capture more visitors through your organic, paid and social campaigns, then nurture them with your content marketing.
 But if there are any 'experience or expectation disconnects' during those first touchpoints, these prospects may not feel an emotional connection with your brand, and not convert as a result.

 Also, it’s much more expensive to acquire a new customer than it is to keep a current one.
 According to Emmett and Mark Murphy in the book 'Leading on the Edge of Chaos,' a 2% increase in customer retention has the same effect as decreasing costs by 10%.
 For these reasons, you should invest more effort and resources into making your current customers happier than in your acquisition and nurturing efforts.

-Consistent with this reality, here I’ll share three analysis techniques that will help you discover what’s dissatisfying your current customers so you can prioritize and fix these issues ASAP.
+Consistent with this reality, here I’ll share 3 analysis techniques that will help you discover what’s dissatisfying your current customers so you can prioritize and fix these issues ASAP.
 I'll also recommend a marketing strategy framework to help you plan and optimize your customers' journeys.